 An innovative call for projects to cure children with cancer

-Our vision is to cure all children and adolescents with cancer through the development of better targeted and less toxic therapies.
-Fight Kids Cancer’s mission will be to catalyse and accelerate European research that results in innovative and impactful new therapies that improve the outcome for all children and adolescents with cancer.
+Our vision is to cure all children and adolescents with cancer by advancing the development of better targeted and less toxic therapies.

 disease areas funded

-The Fight Kids Cancer programme aims to catalyse and support pan-European innovative and relevant research initiatives in paediatric cancer to develop innovative research that improve the outcome for all children and adolescents with cancer.
+The FIGHT KIDS CANCER programme aims to catalyse and support innovative, high-impact pan-European research in paediatric oncology, driving the development of new therapies that improve outcomes for all children and adolescents with cancer.

 Call objectives

-2. To advance cutting-edge science to further the knowledge of paediatric malignancies.
+2. To advance cutting-edge research that deepens our understanding of paediatric cancers.

 Research funded